SallyLim/HTMLCreator/README.md

 - Included a type hierarchy in my code:
 > The type hierarchy consists of the StringElements Interface which is implemented by the following classes: BodyOfText and Title.

+## Phase 4: Task 3
+- Changes made to improve the design of my code after a design analysis:
+1. I extracted an Interface out of the Title and BodyOfText classes called the StringCreator.
+This new interface houses two methods regarding extracting strings out of different StringElements and I made this change because I thought it made sense to separate the task of doing modifications to the Elements themselves from creating HTML code or extracting strings to disply in the UI from the Elements.

+2. I split my GUI Controller class into different classes according to their different responsibilities.
+The Controller class that used to have everything now only starts the application and handles user inputs with event handlers.
+   The physical edits to the back end of the program after the user identifies changes wanting to be done is done by the Editor class.
+The Configure class does configurations when the application starts and is responsible for the configuration of the SwingContent html viewer and the edit menu bars' configurations.